swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

 border and [Scala.js](https://www.scala-js.org/) means you can bring your experiences to the client.
-[PureScript](http://purescript.org) has a strong following in the [Haskell](http://haskell.org) community and course if you really just want Haskell or OCaml on the client you have a [few](https://github.com/ghcjs/ghcjs) [options](http://ocsigen.org/js_of_ocaml/) as well.
+[PureScript](http://purescript.org) has a strong following in the [Haskell](http://haskell.org) community and of course if you really just want Haskell or OCaml on the client you have a [few](https://github.com/ghcjs/ghcjs) [options](http://ocsigen.org/js_of_ocaml/) as well.